This Twitter language guide can help anyone new to the Twittersphere by explaining the special lingo of tweeting in plain English.

 Trending Topic -- Trending topics on Twitter are topics people are tweeting about that are deemed most popular at any given moment.
 They appear on the right side of your Twitter home page.
 In addition to the official "trending topics" list, many third-party tools are available for tracking the most popular keywords and hashtags on Twitter.

 Tweep -- Tweep at its most literal sense means a follower on Twitter.
 It's also used to refer to groups of people who follow one another.
 And sometimes tweep can refer to a beginner on Twitter.

 Tweet -- Tweet (noun) is a message posted on Twitter with 140 or fewer characters, also called a post or an update.
 Tweet (verb) means to send a tweet (AKA post, update, message) via Twitter.
-Read more: A longer definition of tweet and tweeting is in this what is tweet definition page.
+Read more in in this what is a tweet page.

 Tweet Button -- Tweet buttons are buttons you can add to any website, which allow others to click the button and automatically post a tweet containing a link to that site.

 Twitterati -- Twitterati is slang for popular users on Twitter, people who usually have large groups of followers and are well known.